thornoar/smoothmanifold/README.md

 - Sophisticated user interface.
 Each of the custom structures is equipped with a smart `operator init` constructor, which requires minimal information from the user to construct a valid object.
 Changing an existing object is made very easy as well: each smooth object has its own 'unit coordinate system', which helps visually locate the preferred place to add a hole or subset.
 A collection of convenient building functions is also given, e.g. `copy`, `view`, `move`, `movesubset`, `addholesection`, `sethole`, etc. All functions are given in multiple versions corresponding to different input data.
 Case in point, you can access a subsets by its index, an index sequence, or its label.
 There are also pre-built arrays of paths and `smooth` objects for convenience.
 Finally, there is a collection of user methods (`drawparams`, `sectionparams`, etc.) for setting global parameters such as the default colors of smooth objects and their subsets, or the cross section mode.

     The module is highly configurable: default values can be set for the colors of drawing pens, the positions for cross sections, the precision of algorithms and many more.
-All configuration is done in the `smpar(...)` function which has 31 parameter.
+All configuration is done in the `smpar(...)` function which has 33 parameters.

+    Objects can be accessed by their label.
+For example, if there are two `smooth` objects with labels `"M"` and `"N"`, an arrow can be drawn between them with `drawarrow("M", "N", curve = ...)`.
+The objects themselves can be drawn with `draw("M")` and `draw("N")`.
+Label access also works for `subset`s and `element`s in most cases.
+See __examples/pictures/arrows.3__ for more examples.

 - Wide drawing functionality.
 The main drawing function is